A New Performance Paradigm: Part 2

 It begins in boyhood.

-We’re downloaded with bad ideas that shut down our connection with a vital dimension of our masculine depth.
+We’re downloaded with bad ideas that shut down our feeling connection with a vital dimension of our masculine depth.
 Then we’re relentlessly conditioned to feel a sense of lack and emptiness—something we’re taught to fill with all manner of pursuits and things outside of ourselves.

 A second-order effect emerges—a kind of drought of the soul is created, and our inner-world becomes a wasteland of shadows and ghosts.
 A place most men are not familiar with, nor comfortable navigating.

 This leaves us untethered, like a tree with no roots.

 The good news is, as a Seeker you’re much better off than the mindless herd.
 You’ve managed to gain some perspective and are better at thinking for yourself.
 You’re not a “sheeple” (most of the time).

 But these forces are ubiquitous and have shaped your perceptions from the time you were born.
 So don’t be too hard on yourself for occasionally falling into the current that most of the world is being swept along by.

 As you internalize this framework, it will serve as a lens to view your attitudes and behaviors through, one that should make it easier to see when you’re straying too far into Zombie territory (and help you extricate yourself back to the land of the living).

 The farther you can shift away from the realm of the undead (the shallow end of life), the better off you’ll be.

-So, then, what does it mean to be a Seeker?
+So, that was the Zombie, but what does it mean to be a Seeker?

 What does the Seeker seek?

 Zombies seek comfort, safety, acceptance, distraction, escape, and relief.

-And even though Seekers sometime chase those things (it’s only human), what drives them is different.
+And even though Seekers sometime chase those things (it’s part of being a human), what drives them is different.

 The Seeker’s quest is for growth and expansion.